Yaakov Shwekey: Musical style

 Shwekey's songs and lyrics are generally composed by others.
 Until late 2015, his albums were produced by Yochi Briskman, and distributed in the US by Aderet Music, and in Israel by JMI.
 Going forward, he has produced his own albums with Yitzy Waldner.
 Many different arrangers have arranged his albums in the past including Moshe Laufer, Mona Rosenblum, Yanky Briskman, Avrumi Berko, Leib Yaakov Rigler, and Yisroel Lamm.
 Until 2006 Shwekey's primary studio was "Studio X" (run by Yochi Briskman, engineered by AJ Greenwald); today, some of his recording is done in his private home studio.

 One of his best-known songs is Racheim (Have Compassion), composed by Pinky Weber.
 The lyrics are from the grace after meals, asking God to have mercy on the Jewish nation and the city of Jerusalem.
 As Shwekey describes this song, "It's a prayer.
 It's not just a song.
 We connect with God and ask Him to have mercy."
 In 2008/2009 Vehi She'omdah, composed by Yonatan Razel and debuted on his Live in Caesaria concert DVD, and later rerecorded on Ad Bli Dai, became a major hit.
 Many of his songs, including Shomati (from the Talmud) composed by Yossi Green, and Im Eshkacheich, from Psalm 137, composed by Yochanan Shapiro, have found considerable popularity as Jewish wedding songs.
 His latest hits are: Cry No More, Ra'u Banim, Bo'ee Be'shalom, Lo Ya'avod, Am Yisrael, and Et Rekod, among others.
-From his album We are a Miracle, the songs Maamin Bensim, Smachot, Maran Sheli, and Inshallah were met with critical acclaim and can be heard across the world at Jewish events and celebrations and in Jewish homes, schools, and camps everywhere.
+From his album We are a Miracle, the songs Maamin Benisim, Smachot, Maran Sheli, and Inshallah were met with critical acclaim and can be heard across the world at Jewish events and celebrations and in Jewish homes, schools, and camps.
 He sang a new tune, composed by Yitzy Waldner, to Mi Shebeirach a prayer globally recited for soldiers in the IDF, in the Nokia Stadium, Tel Aviv in 2013, in the presence of many Israeli soldiers.
 In June 2018, Shwekey released Musica, on which he displayed a variety of styles, with lyrics in multiple languages.